juergenweb/FrontendForms/README.md

 ```

 * **matchUsername**\
+  This is intended to be used on login forms where you login with username and password.
-  Has to be added to the password field; checks if password and username matches - useful for login form.
+  Has to be added to the password field; checks if password and username matches.

    First parameter: validation name / Second parameter: the field name of username field